-Spam abuse is one of biggest forms of network abuse that service providers have to deal with in their daily IP abuse report.
+Spam abuse is one of the biggest forms of network abuse that service providers have to deal with in their daily IP abuse reports.
 Spam has morphed from annoying, unsolicited ‘junk’ emails to unsolicited emails containing malicious attachments that can cause significant damage to users if opened.
 In March 2016, the number of emails that contained malicious attachments on computers with an installed Kaspersky Lab virus detection product reached 22,890,956—four times the average for the same period last year.

 At the start of 2017, millions of Gmail users across the world fell victim to a phishing scam that started with a spam email containing a malicious PDF document.
 This malware then set up a fake Google login page to steal users’ passwords.
 Service providers, in response to consumer outcries, are taking costly steps to reduce the amount of spam abuse passing through their systems.